Sailing Indonesia: The Undiscovered Frontier

 Komodo dragons are also a highlight on the 10-day Remote Ring of Fire itineraries sailing between Komodo and Maumere.
 These unique routes hit the Komodo National Park highlight but cruise on to explore more uncharted territory east of Flores.
 There’s a chance to snorkel with manta rays and snorkel every day, in fact.
 And volcanos take center stage in every vista as you explore their surrounding reefs, visit local villages and see historic Portuguese forts used in the spice trade.

-Also using Maumere as a port is the 12-day Textiles of the Lesser Sundas.
+Visiting farther east to Alor Island is the 12-day Textiles of the Lesser Sundas.
 This special itinerary introduces you to the culture and textiles of the Sikka people, with guest textile scholar hosts David and Sue Richardson.
 Gain insights into the local techniques of spinning, binding, dyeing and weaving, with opportunities to purchase finished ikat and other textiles along the way.
 This trip also finishes in Flores with a visit to Komodo National Park.